linode/docs/docs/products/compute/kubernetes/guides/rotate-kubernetes-secrets/index.md

 ## Kubernetes Secrets

 A Kubernetes secret is a special file within a cluster that stores sensitive authentication information like passwords, tokens, or keys.
 Anyone with root-level access to a cluster has access to the "secrets" for that cluster.
 It is a best practice to rotate secrets on a regular basis or otherwise as-needed (i.e. an employee leaves a company or roll, general security practices, etc.).
+This guide reviews the steps required to rotate a secret file in a specific namespace using kubectl, as well as how to rotate your lke-admin-token via the Linode CLI.

 Note that the instructions in this guide only apply to the namespaces included in the examples; there may be additional secrets in additional namespaces you may want to delete or rotate.